aeonSolutions/AeonLabs-HomeAutomation-Bed-Sheet-EMF-Protection-for-Better-Health-Sleep/README.md

 <br>

-The smart safety & health solution, is for the kind of wireless aggression that behaves like ripples in a pond.
+The smart safety & health solution is for the kind of wireless aggression that behaves like ripples in a pond.
 For instance Wireless electromagnetic radios, including those found on smartphones, tablets, wifi routers at home, and many more.

 **This smart device is not able to detect wireless aggressions targeted to a person's body and individual.
 For instance, using some kind of beam-forming device or technologies**.
 For example, Laser and laser-like kind of devices and kind of technologies.

 **When installing this smart solution, take action and be conscient the aggression/aggressor may change to other types and kinds of "wireless devices" this smart device is unable to detect**.

 **Always use this smart device connected to a public data repository with LIVE data streams.
-While at the same time, notify the authorities immediately and provide the web address link where the public data repository can be found**.
+At the same time, notify the authorities immediately and provide the web address link where the public data repository can be found**.
 Data repositories based on Harvard's www.dataverse.org are currently the most suited (not ideal) for the smart solution provided.

 **Be advised**